horsemanjackyliu/freightorder/Segtion 4 Prepare code to  consump event from S4HANA Cloud/README.md

 ![Alt text](img/image-10.png)
 ![Alt text](img/image-11.png)

-### Create Communication Scenario for Event Consumption Model
+### Step 2 Create Communication Scenario for Event Consumption Model
 In this section you will create a communication scenario for the previously generated Event Consumption Model and you will get explanation of additional steps needed to use it later for the event consumption.
 Eventually, this communication scenario is used in the productive system to create a communication arrangement with the previously generated Event Consumption Model.
 Moreover, a sap_com_0092 communication arrangement will be required in the productive system which denotes the connection from the productive system to the event mesh instance in the SAP BTP ABAP environment system.
 These two scenarios combined will then enable the event consumption with the generated Event Consumption Model.

 Right-click your package and choose New > Other ABAP Repository Object > Cloud Communication Management > Communication Scenario and click Next.